CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_posts/2015-10-13-the-first-editor-off.md

 source code in a way that makes sense to humans and then use Org-Babel to compile all the files from code snippets embedded in your document.

-I don't feel like I'm exaplaining this very well so let me point you in the direction of a few such programs.
+I don't feel like I'm explaining this very well so let me point you in the direction of a few such programs.
 Alex's [Emacs Configuration](https://raw.githubusercontent.com/alcarney/emacs.d/master/README.org)
 is in fact a literate program using Org-Babel.
 While it isn't written using Org-Babel Donald Knuth's [TeX](http://mirrors.ctan.org/systems/knuth/dist/tex/texbook.tex) is probably _the_ example of a literate program.